 "In our trust and joy in the Holy Spirit we are confident that dialogue and engagement with one another will deepen our understanding and help us to discern the mind of Christ for His Church.
 We trust in God's grace and providence, knowing that the Holy Spirit will open new doors and lead us into all truth."

 The human person is demeaned by personal and societal sin, they added.

 "In a culture of indifference, walls of estrangement isolate us from others, their struggles and their suffering, which also many of our brothers and sisters in Christ today endure.
 In a culture of waste, the lives of the most vulnerable in society are often marginalized and discarded.
 In a culture of hate we see unspeakable acts of violence, often justified by a distorted understanding of religious belief.

 "Our Christian faith leads us to recognize the inestimable worth of every human life, and to honor it in acts of mercy by bringing education, healthcare, food, clean water and shelter and always seeking to resolve conflict and build peace.
 As disciples of Christ we hold human persons to be sacred, and as apostles of Christ we must be their advocates."

-IT'S THE PRAYER OF BIBLES FOR MIDEAST.
-MAY OUR LORD'S NAME BE GLORIFIED AND EACH AND EVERYONE MUST BE HAVING THE BORN AGAIN EXPERIENCE OF THE SALVATION OF JESUS CHRIST AND LOVE ONE ANOTHER THROUGH THE UNITY OF CHRISTIANS.
+MAY OUR LORD'S NAME BE GLORIFIED.
+EACH AND EVERY PERSON MUST HAVE THE BORN-AGAIN EXPERIENCE OF THE SALVATION OF JESUS CHRIST AND LOVE ONE ANOTHER THROUGH OUR UNITY IN CHRIST.
 WE PRAY FOR IT.
-OUR LORD SAID, "THIS IS MY COMMANDMENT, THAT YE LOVE ONE ANOTHER, AS I HAVE LOVED YOU" (JOHN 15:12).
+OUR LORD SAID, "THIS IS MY COMMANDMENT, THAT YOU LOVE ONE ANOTHER, AS I HAVE LOVED YOU" (JOHN 15:12).